Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 - Cal has combined with its opponents to score more than 45.5 points in four of nine games this season.

-- This contest's over/under is 7.0 points lower than the 52.5 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 52.5 points per game, 7.0 more than this contest's over/under.

-- The Golden Bears and their opponents have scored an average of 49.9 points per game in 2021, 4.4 more than Saturday's total.
+- The average total in Golden Bears games this season is 49.9, 4.4 points above Saturday's over/under of 45.5.

-- The 45.5-point total for this game is 7.8 points below the 53.3 points per game average total in Cardinal games this season.
+- The 53.3 PPG average total in Cardinal games this season is 7.8 points more than this game's over/under.

 Cal Stats and Trends